Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Introduction

-Although the construction of a Bowen-Margulis measure is now standard in many nonpositively curved settings, its construction in the context of CAT($0$) spaces is not an immediate generalization of previous techniques.
-The main obstacle is the presence of flat strips.
-In negative curvature (both Riemannian manifolds and CAT($-1$) spaces), these strips do not exist.
-In nonpositively curved Riemannian manifolds, their complement in the unit tangent bundle is a dense open set; furthermore, they are Riemannian submanifolds, which have their own volume form.
-However, in rank one CAT($0$) spaces, a priori it might happen that every geodesic bounds a flat strip; moreover, the strips themselves do not carry a natural Borel measure.
+The main obstacle in our construction is the presence of nontrivial flat strips.
+In rank one nonpositively curved Riemannian manifolds, these form a closed, nowhere-dense subset of the unit tangent bundle, and each carries its own volume form.
+However, in rank one CAT($0$) spaces, a priori it might happen that every geodesic bounds a nontrivial flat strip; moreover, the strips themselves do not carry a natural Borel measure.
 Our solution is to construct the Bowen-Margulis measure in two stages, and to prove the necessary structural results between stages.

-There is a well-established equivalence between mixing of the Bowen-Margulis measure and arithmeticity of the length spectrum for CAT($-1$) spaces (see \cite{dalbo00} and \cite{roblin}).
-However, the only known (geodesically complete) examples with arithmetic length spectrum are trees.
-Roblin (\cite{roblin}) raised the question of what CAT($-1$) spaces other than trees could be non-mixing under a proper, non-elementary action.
-For compact, rank one nonpositively curved Riemannian manifolds, Babillot (\cite{babillot}) showed that the Bowen-Margulis measure is always mixing.
-Yet it is an open question whether the Bowen-Margulis measure is always mixing for non-compact negatively curved manifolds (see \cite{roblin}). \thmref{main trees} shows that when the action is cocompact, trees are in fact the only non-mixing (geodesically complete) examples---even in the CAT($0$) setting.